 Q3.
 What is the basic manufacturing process of a surgical blade?

-The process includes blanking (punching the blade shape), heat treatment & tempering, CNC edge grinding, polishing, ultrasonic cleaning, laser marking, sterilization, and sterile packing.
+Process includes blanking, heat treatment, CNC edge grinding, polishing, ultrasonic cleaning, laser marking, sterilization, and sterile packaging.

 Q4.
 How are surgical blades sterilized before packing?